johnsam7/Evaler/README.md

 # Evaler
 For evaluating spatial fidelity of M/EEG source estimates.

-Example code in apy.py, code for regenerating the data and Figures that were in "Spatial Fidelity of MEG/EEG Source Estimates: A Unified Evaluation Approach" is in for_manuscript.py.
+Example code in apy.py, code for regenerating data and figures in "Spatial Fidelity of MEG/EEG Source Estimates: A Unified Evaluation Approach" is in for_manuscript.py.